typescript-eslint/typescript-eslint/packages/eslint-plugin/src/configs/README.md

 1. They help you adhere to TypeScript best practices.
 2. They help catch probable issue vectors in your code.

-That being said, it is not the only way to use `@typescript-eslint/eslint-plugin`, nor is it the way that will necesasrily work 100% for your project/company.
+That being said, it is not the only way to use `@typescript-eslint/eslint-plugin`, nor is it the way that will necessarily work 100% for your project/company.
 It has been built based off of two main things:

 1. TypeScript best practices collected and collated from places like:
    - [TypeScript repo](https://github.com/Microsoft/TypeScript).